Quantum-classical correspondence in spin-boson equilibrium states at arbitrary coupling

 where the system energy level spacing is $\hbar\wL > 0$ and the energy axis is in the $-z$-direction without loss of generality.
 For a double quantum dot, the frequency $\wL$ is determined by the energetic detuning and the tunneling between the dots~\cite{purkayastha2020}.
 For an electron spin with $\SO = \hbar/2$, the energy gap is set by a (negative) gyromagnetic ratio $\gamma$ and an external magnetic field $\vBext = -\Bext\vz$, such that $\wL = \gamma\Bext$ is the Larmor frequency.

 The spin system is in contact with a bosonic reservoir, which is responsible for the dissipation and equilibration of the system.
 Typically, this environment will consist of phononic modes or an electromagnetic field~\cite{breuer2007,trushechkin2021b}.
-The bare Hamiltonian of the reservoir degrees of freedom is
+The bare Hamiltonian of the reservoir is

 where $\Xw$ and $\Pw$ are the position and momentum operators of the reservoir mode at frequency $\omega$ which satisfy the canonical commutation relations $[\Xw,\Pop_{\omega'}] = i\hbar \, \delta(\omega - \omega')$.
 With the identifications made in~\eqref{eq:HS} and~\eqref{eq:HR}, the system-reservoir Hamiltonian is